Pankaj-S-Joshi/Pankaj-S-Joshi.github.io/_pages/publications.md

 author_profile: true
 ---

-{% if site.author.googlescholar %}
-  <div class="wordwrap">You can also find my articles on [my inspire profile](https://inspirehep.net/authors/1004099?ui-citation-summary=true)
+You can also find my articles on [my inspire profile](https://inspirehep.net/authors/1004099?ui-citation-summary=true)

 {% endif %}